 On the weekends, Kelly and her husband Mark can be found walking their three King Charles Cavalier ‘babies’, visiting their adult boys at Newcastle and the Central Coast, attending Parkrun events with an enthusiastic running group, and cheering for the mighty Marinas A League team with their football fanatic family.

-Rhiannon is the newest member of the Baisie family.
-Rhiannon grew up in Western Sydney and made the move to Tamworth just over two years ago, she enjoys exploring the outdoors, travelling, anything to do with horses and dogs.
+Rhiannon grew up in Western Sydney and made the move to Tamworth in 2021, she enjoys exploring the outdoors, travelling, anything to do with horses and dogs.

-Rhiannon has a background in education and has spent the last 9 years as an Early Childhood Educator, supporting many families and children with a broad variety of additional needs and complex learning styles.
+Rhiannon has a Diploma in Early Childhood and spent the first 9 years of her career as an Early Childhood Educator, supporting many families and children with a broad variety of additional needs and complex learning styles.
 Rhiannon is passionate about enhancing children’s learning and development, and enjoys extending on her knowledge of Auslan Sign Language as a secondary communication skill.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.